Why is it that we are so quick to acknowledge the achievements of others, but so slow to acknowledge our own?

 Her enthusiasm made me realize once again that I am terribly hard on myself.
 That I often put the focus on the negatives instead of giving myself credit for my achievements.
 That I am so forgiving with others, but fail to see how far I’ve come myself.

 I guess many people tend to downplay their achievements and compare themselves with others.
-And this world we live in doesn’t make it exactly easy for us to feel confident.
+And this world we live in doesn’t make it easy for us to feel confident.
 There is always someone with more degrees, better skills, more experience – whatever it is – there is always someone better than you.

 But what if instead of focusing on our failures, we‘d recognize what we are doing right?